nefste/listaoffice/README.md

 # ListAnalytics Calculator - Idea Prototype
 https://loxhsg.streamlit.app/
+[!WARNING]
+This prototype has been developed within a University Course and is not an official work or product of Lista Office.

 Welcome to the ListAnalytics GitHub repository!
 This project is designed to support sustainable practices in furniture management through a Streamlit-based application that helps users manage the lifecycle of furniture by providing tools for upcycling, selling, and donating old or no longer needed furniture.